bytefish/ElasticsearchFulltextExample/README.md

 use it to index documents, such as PDF, Microsoft Word, Markdown or HTML.
 It comes with a Blazor Frontend built upon the FluentUI Component library.

-If you are looking for the old Angular version, use the tag [angular](https://github.com/bytefish/ElasticsearchFulltextExample/tags).
+If you are looking for the old Angular version, use the [angular](https://github.com/bytefish/ElasticsearchFulltextExample/tags) tag.

 ## What's included ##